 DDoS attacks seek to overwhelm a target web application/ website/ server with fake traffic, depleting network bandwidth, and making it unavailable to legitimate users.
 DDoS attacks happen in several different ways including amplification, flooding, protocol-based, and reflection.
 Some common yet dangerous types of DDoS attacks include DNS amplification, Ping of death, Smurf attacks, HTTP flood, SYN flood, etc.

 These attacks are prevented by WAFs through everyday scanning of application, round-the-clock monitoring, Global Threat Intelligence, and Machine Learning to identify pretender bots, malicious requests, etc. and blocking them.
 With managed WAFs like AppTrana, regular pen-testing and security audits by certified security professionals help thwart DDoS attacks.

-In these attacks, the perpetrator injects malicious SQL code in the form of requests or queries in user input fields on web applications such as submission forms, contact forms, etc. Doing so, they get access to application’s backend database where they sneak in to extract sensitive and confidential information of the customers or the business itself, get unauthorized administrative access, modify or delete data, etc. or even gain full control of the web application.
+In these attacks, the perpetrator injects malicious SQL code in the form of requests or queries in user input fields on web applications such as submission forms, contact forms, etc. Doing so, they get access to the application’s backend database where they sneak in to extract sensitive and confidential information of the customers or the business itself, get unauthorized administrative access, modify or delete data, etc. or even gain full control of the web application.
 SQL Injection attacks are caused mainly due to the user input fields and submission forms not being secured against the entry of code and other un-sanitized inputs.

 Zero-day attacks are those where the organization knows about the existence of vulnerabilities in the hardware/ software only when the attack happens.
 These are unexpected and therefore, very damaging for businesses as they do not have quick fixes or patches to protect their application.
 The cyber-attackers, on the other hand, may have been snooping around the application way before and exploited the vulnerabilities as soon they found them.